stroemlind/popquiz/README.md

 * The fonts for the website are taken from [Google-fonts](https://fonts.google.com/)
 * The icons in the footer are taken from [Fontawesome](https://fontawesome.com/)
 * [Autoprefixer](https://autoprefixer.github.io/) were used for the css code
-* The [ColoSpace](https://mycolor.space/) were used to find the colors of the Website
+* The [ColoSpace](https://mycolor.space/) were used to find the colors of the Websites
+* The Color pallette is created from [Coloor](https://coolors.co/dcabff-8299fa-5ffdf5-da4500-350ea0)

 ### Media
+* The Favicons source is [Pexels](https://www.pexels.com/sv-se/foto/teknologi-musik-fargrik-rund-4734716/)

 ### Acknowledgements